simonhmartin/genomics_general/VCF_processing/README.md

 **Wrapper script (multi threaded, and therefore faster)** **This script can also process multiple VCFs at once and merge them.**
-**WARNING: this script will fail to work correctly if you have duplicated positions in any VCF.**
+**WARNING: this script will automatically skip duplicated positions in any VCF.**

 ```bash
 python parseVCFs.py -i input1.vcf.gz -i input2.vcf.gz \